-All course materials that I have made available on UB Learns are protected by copyright laws.
-You are always free to use these materials and print out copies for your own use, but unauthorized distribution and/or uploading of course materials to other websites without my written permission is strictly prohibited.
+All my course materials, available digitally on UB Learns, are protected by copyright laws.
+You may use these materials and make copies for your own personal use, but unauthorized distribution and/or uploading of course materials without my written permission is strictly prohibited.

-Free Passes
+Earning Free Passes